 - 1. Sustainable Growth Strategy directs the majority of growth to locations with services.
-This will benefit people with reduced mobility, such as those with poor health, a physical disability or older residents. - 2.
+This will benefit people with reduced mobility, such as those with poor health, a physical disability or older residents.
+Employment opportunities will be promoted at a local level and supporting infrastructure will be provided, which may help to address pockets of deprivation.
+Increasing the housing stock will address overcrowding and sub-standard housing. - 2.
 Sustainable Communities emphasises the importance of access to local services and requires a Health Impact Assessment for applicable schemes.
-This will benefit people with reduced mobility, such as those with poor health, a physical disability or older residents. - 4.
+This will benefit people with reduced mobility, such as those with poor health, a physical disability or older residents.
+The HIA and also the Sustainability Statement requirement will help to ensure access to health, education and transport for all residents, which may address some socio-economic inequalities. - 4.
 Strategic Infrastructure requires provision of on-site services, and transport improvements.
 This will benefit people with reduced mobility, such as those with poor health, a physical disability or older residents.
 The policy also ensures that health provision is considered fully, and health providers are involved as fully as possible in strategic growth decisions.
 This will benefit pregnant women and those with poor health.

-- 5. Homes identifies policy requirements for older people's housing, accessible and adaptable homes, sites for Gypsies and Travellers.
-This will benefit older people, those with a physical disability requiring adaptive housing, and residents identifying as Gypsies or Travellers. - 6.
-The Economy concentrates development of new services according to a hierarchy of centres which correlates to densely populated areas.
-The co-location of housing with services will benefit people with reduced mobility, such as those with poor health, a physical disability or older residents.
+Improving the accessibility to public transport will lessen socioeconomic inequality by improving cost-effective access to services and school provision will help to improve access to education with the longer-term potential to improve social mobility. - 5.
+Homes identifies policy requirements for older people's housing, accessible and adaptable homes, and sites for Gypsies and Travellers.
+It supports delivery of older peoples' and supported accommodation on housing sites with good access to local services including on sites allocated for residential use.
+The aim of this is to integrate older people and others with supported housing needs with the wider community, assisting active retirement and community cohesion.
+The policy also includes a local requirement to adhere to the national optional Building Regulation standard for adaptable homes.
+To achieve this 20% of homes on major developments must be designed to be adaptable to meet changing needs over time, enabling people to stay in their homes for longer.
+This will benefit older people, and those with a physical disability requiring adaptive housing.
+Increasing the housing stock, in particular the stock of affordable housing, will address overcrowding and sub-standard housing.
+Although there is some flexibility regarding the percentage of affordable housing to be provided on brownfield sites, policy 5 addresses the need for affordable housing and therefore socio-economic disadvantage.